roman-milk/roman-milk.github.io/dominican-slut.md

  She walked out and I weakly got up and went to the washroom to clean myself up and go pee myself.

  When I returned, the last two men, two more Haitians, were waiting.
 They got me on all fours, put the flag over the top of me, and took turns fucking my mouth and cunt.
-Report_Story #2